 Michael Clark (PhD, 2010) is an Associate Professor at Azuza Pacific University and an editor of the textbook Dispatches from the Classroom: Graduate Students on Creative Writing Pedagogy (Routledge, 2011).

 Ching-In Chen (PhD, 2015) is an Assistant Professor of English at Sam Houston State University.
-They are the author of The Heart’s Traffic: a novel in poems (Arktoi Books/Red Hen Press, 2009) and recombinant (Kelsey Street Press, 2017) as well as co-editor of The Revolution Starts at Home: Confronting Intimate Violence Within Activist Communities (South End Press, 2011; AK Press, 2016) and Here is a Pen: an Anthology of West Coast Kundiman Poets (Achiote Press, 2009).
+They are the author of The Heart’s Traffic: a novel in poems (Arktoi Books/Red Hen Press, 2009) and recombinant (Kelsey Street Press, 2017), as well as co-editor of The Revolution, Starts at Home: Confronting Intimate Violence Within Activist Communities (South End Press, 2011; AK Press, 2016) and Here is a Pen: an Anthology of West Coast Kundiman Poets (Achiote Press, 2009).
 They are a senior editor at The Conversant and poetry editor at the Texas Review.

-Michael Dean Clark (PhD, 2010) is Associate Professor of English at Azusa Pacific University and an editor of the textbook Creative Writing in the Digital Age: Theory Practice and Pedagogy (Bloomsbury Academic, 2015).
+Michael Dean Clark (PhD, 2010) is an Associate Professor of English at Azusa Pacific University and an editor of the textbook Creative Writing in the Digital Age: Theory Practice and Pedagogy (Bloomsbury Academic, 2015).

 Henri Cole’s (MA, 1978) volumes of poetry include: Touch (2011), which received both the Thom Gunn Award for Poetry and the Jackson Poetry Prize; Pierce the Skin: Selected Poems, 1982-2007 (2010); Blackbird and Wolf (2007), the 2008 recipient of the Lenore Marshall Poetry Prize; Middle Earth (2003), which received the 2004 Kingsley Tufts Poetry Award; The Visible Man (1998); The Look of Things (1995); The Zoo Wheel of Knowledge (1989); and The Marble Queen (1986).
 Henri currently teaches at Ohio State University and is the poetry editor of The New Republic.